THE BREAKFAST QUESTION

-When you become entirely immersed in, engrossed, or occupied with the affairs of this present life and you are no longer looking forward to the glorious return of the Lord Jesus; then, it is time to expect the Lord’s question: “Do you love Me more than these?”
+When you become completely immersed in, engrossed or occupied with the affairs of this present life and you are no longer looking forward to the glorious return of the Lord Jesus; then, it is time to expect the Lord’s question: “Do you love Me more than these?”

-However, it will take you to love the Lord Jesus, not merely in word or in tongue, but indeed and in truth, and far above anyone or anything else to fulfill the ministry that you have received from the Lord.
+However, it will take you loving the Lord Jesus, not merely in word or in tongue, but indeed and in truth, and far above anyone or anything else to fulfil the ministry that you have received from the Lord.

 If there is anyone or anything in this life that you still seek for, cling to, esteem, or love above the Lord Jesus; then, you are not yet ready to walk in the good works which the Lord had prepared beforehand for you to walk in.

 37 “He who loves father or mother more than Me is not worthy of Me.
 And he who loves son or daughter more than Me is not worthy of Me.

 38 “And he who does not take his cross and follow after Me is not worthy of Me.